ziruichen11/ziruichen11.github.io/_pages/visualizations.md

 ## Entrainment of Molecular-Temperature Cloud in Galactic Winds

 The following series of videos show results from my cloud-crushing simulations.
 As a zeroth order approximation, you can think of these simulations as blowing wind to a piece of rock.
-Read on for why we would like to study this and what actually happens.
+Keep reading to find out why we would like to study this and what actually happens!

 A cloud-crushing simulation consists of a cloud embedded in a background wind.
 By cloud, I simply mean a cold, overdense region that is in pressure equilibrium with the wind, which is at a higher temperature.
 Depending on the parameter choices, this simulation can be a good approximation to many terrestrial and astrophysical phenomena. (one example would be the motion of clouds in the Earth's atmosphere)